nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 The specific job queues are enabled or disabled in the `workers` section.
 This section contains a map of workers that are defined in your environment.
-Each worker must have a unique name, which can consists of alphanumeric symbols.
+Each worker must have a unique name, which can consist of alphanumeric symbols.

 To define a job queue, you must set two values: